 1. New Balance 857 Cross Training Motion Control Shoes

-Need a compatible orthotic pair of shoes for the gym or everyday walking?
-New Balance 857 offers a removable footbed that will help to fit your orthotics nicely.
+Need a compatible pair of orthotic shoes for the gym or everyday walking?
+The New Balance 857 features a removable footbed that allows you to fit your orthotics nicely.
 These shoes provide the best support and lateral stability.
-The RollBar medial and lateral posts assist in preventing pronation problems, including supination and overpronation.
+The RollBar medial and lateral posts help prevent pronation problems, including supination and overpronation.

-If you have Diabetes or wide feet problem feet, these shoes are diabetic Medicare-approved and are wide enough to accommodate your giant feet.
-They feature an external heel counter, C-Cap EVA midsole flexibility, cushion, and Encap EVA midsole for support and durability, and N-Ergy provides added shock absorption.
+If you have Diabetes or wide feet, these shoes are diabetic Medicare-approved and are wide enough to accommodate your giant feet.
+They feature an external heel counter, C-Cap EVA midsole for flexibility and cushioning, Encap EVA midsole for support and durability, and N-Ergy for added shock absorption.

 You can use these shoes for walking, running, hiking, cross-training, and tennis activities.
 These shoes work well for custom orthotics.